ToniIvars/linux-configs/README.md

 To install Alacritty, you can refer to [Alacritty Installation](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) or run:
 - `sudo snap install alacritty --classic` in Ubuntu.
 - `sudo pacman -S alacritty` in Arch.

+### Kitty installation
+To install Kitty, you can refer to [Kitty Installation](https://sw.kovidgoyal.net/kitty/binary/) or run `sudo pacman -S kitty` in Arch.

 ### Qtile installation
 You can run different commands to install Qtile in different distros.